kdklv/openwrt-radxa-rock5b-plus/instructions.md

 # Building OpenWrt for Radxa Rock 5B+ on GitHub Codespaces

+## Why Build Custom Image Instead of Using Pre-built?

+The official OpenWrt downloads at [https://downloads.openwrt.org/snapshots/targets/rockchip/armv8/](https://downloads.openwrt.org/snapshots/targets/rockchip/armv8/) only provide **sysupgrade images** (`openwrt-rockchip-armv8-radxa_rock-5b-plus-ext4-sysupgrade.img.gz`), which are designed for upgrading existing OpenWrt installations, **not for fresh SD card installations**.

+For a fresh installation on your Radxa Rock 5B+, you need an **SD card image** (`sdcard.img.gz`), which requires building from source.

+**Additionally, building custom gives you:**
+- ✅ **LTE/Cellular support** built-in (QMI protocol)
+- ✅ **Additional file systems** (NTFS, exFAT, etc.)
+- ✅ **Network tools** pre-installed
+- ✅ **USB dongles support** for initial setup

-This guide will help you build a custom OpenWrt image for the Radxa Rock 5B+ using GitHub Codespaces, which provides a Linux environment with case-sensitive filesystem and eliminates local Docker issues.
+This guide will help you build a custom OpenWrt SD card image using GitHub Codespaces, which eliminates macOS Docker and case-sensitivity issues.

 ## Prerequisites